Model Training and Inference¶

 Note

-API is only available in snowflake-ml-python
+The generate_training_set API is available in snowflake-ml-python version 1.5.4 or later.

-Generating Datasets for Training¶
+Generating Snowflake Datasets for training

 Snowflake Datasets provide an immutable, file-based snapshot of data, which helps to ensure model reproducibility and efficient data ingestion for large datasets and/or distributed training.
 Datasets also have expanded metadata support for easier discoverability and consumption.